moinloin/penumbra-explorer-backend/README.md

 # Penumbra Explorer Backend

-A high-performance backend indexer for exploring the Penumbra blockchain built with Rust
+Backend indexer for exploring the Penumbra blockchain built with Rust

 ## Features